-Julia Roberts Caught Kissing Another Man, Marriage In Trouble?
+Julia Roberts Caught Kissing Another Man: Is Her Marriage In Trouble?

 — Nelson Barber (@bemelnikova3261) January 12, 2017

-Julia Roberts was seen at the Soho House in Malibu wearing a puffy black winter jacket, with her hair twisted up in a messy bun, and Ray Bans covering her eyes.
-The actress appeared to be makeup free and looked low-maintenance and relaxed.
+Julia Roberts was seen at the Soho House in Malibu wearing a puffy black winter jacket, with her hair twisted up in a messy bun and Ray Bans covering her eyes.
+The actress appeared to be makeup-free and looked low-maintenance and relaxed.
 The mystery man that Roberts was planting a smooch on was wearing a gray suit with glasses.

 Julie Roberts had no worries cozying up to the mystery man this week while her husband of 14 years was out of town.
 Roberts placed her hand on the man’s shoulder and leaned in for a big kiss in front of the valet stand, where they were probably aware that paparazzi was snapping photographs.